-The material may produce moderate eye irritation leading to inflammation.
-Repeated or prolonged exposure to irritants may produce conjunctivitis
+The material may be irritating to the eye, with prolonged contact causing inflammation.
+Repeated or prolonged exposure to irritants may produce conjunctivitis.

 The material may cause skin irritation after prolonged or repeated exposure and may produce on contact skin redness, swelling, the production of vesicles, scaling and thickening of the skin.